vincentclaes/sales_report/README.md

 ## Install

-this is tested on ubuntu. installation of matplotlib might cause issues on windows
+this is tested on ubuntu. the generation of images with matplotlib might cause issues on windows

- prerequisites for installing matplotlib
+ prerequisites for installing matplotlib on ubuntu:

  `sudo apt-get install libfreetype6-dev`